Yang-Mills mass gap at large-N, non-commutative YM theory, topological quantum field theory and hyperfiniteness: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Alexander Migdal and Alexander Polyakov for a long fascinating discussion on loop equations in Princeton.
-In particular one question that has arosen in that discussion helped us to focus on the locally abelian nature of the lattice hyper-Kalher reduction, that is the mathematical justification of the computations in \cite{MB0,MB00}.
-This paper has been written as a byproduct of the Simons Center workshop "Mathematical Foundations of Quantum Field Theory" Jan 16-21 (2012).
+The hyperfiniteness problem has been suggested by the author as one of several problems arising as a byproduct of the Simons Center workshop: \emph{Mathematical Foundations of Quantum Field Theory}, Jan 16-20 (2012), but this paper accounts for most recent developments occurred after the workshop.
+We would like to thank Alexander Migdal and Alexander Polyakov for a long fascinating discussion on loop equations in Princeton during the workshop.
+In particular one question that arose in that discussion helped us to focus on the local Abelianization of surface operators in the topological field theory, that is the mathematical and physical justification \cite{MB0} of the results reported in \cite{MBN}.
 We would like to thank the organizers and the participants for the invitation to participate, the stimulating atmosphere and the financial support.
 In particular we would like to thank Detlev Buchholz, Mike Douglas, Mark Harder, Arthur Jaffe, Tom Spencer, for very interesting discussions on quantum field theory and Yang-Mills.